Willing DNA Project

 * Richard Willing (d 1750) who married Miriam King in 1694 in Loddiswell.
 Richard was of Holbeton, but their descendants lived in Loddiswell.

-* James Willing (1759/60-1829) who married Elizabeth Scobell in 1782 in Aveton Gifford.
+* James Willing (1760-1829) who married Elizabeth Scobell in 1782 in Aveton Gifford.
 James was of Stoke Damerel, and their descendants lived there.
+James was probably born in 1760 in Totnes, a son of William Willing (d 1760 or 1761) and Hannah Godfrey, who married in 1751 in Churchstow.

 The project has already proved that the Plymstock, Modbury and Loddiswell lines are related.
 There is a line which originates with Thomas Willing (d 1761) who married Jane Cranmer in 1711 in Malborough.
 They lived in Dodbrooke.
 Thomas Willing of Dodbrooke was probably born in Brixton in 1688, a son of Nathaniel Willing and his wife Katherine Thomas, and thus belongs to the Plymstock line, but the link depends on circumstantial evidence, and it would be helpful if a descendant of this line could be tested.